-NCVS is working alongside the NHS in Nottingham to contribute to the successful implementation of Social Prescribing in local communities.
+NCVS has worked alongside the NHS in Nottingham to contribute to the successful implementation of Social Prescribing in local communities.
 Part of the NHS England Long Term Plan to deliver personalised care, Social Prescribing is when GPs, nurses, other primary care professionals and local agencies refer patients to a Link Worker (or similar role) who enables them to access appropriate support in the community, in order to improve their health and wellbeing.

 How does Social Prescribing work?